Sharpening the Tracker Knife looks complicated, and it is at first sight. But read-on for some simple tips on knife sharpening.

 Sharpening the Tracker knife

-Back in the day a knife called The Tracker was made by Dave Beck and were for sale at the Tracker School.
+Back in the day a knife called The Tracker was made by Dave Beck and were sold at the Tracker School.
 You can read the history of the Tracker knife – Learn More .
 The Tracker is an all-purpose survival knife.

 But no doubt about it, the Tracker Knife, is one serious survival knife.